chaaland/chaaland.github.io/_drafts/2020-12-01-lagrange-duality.md

 ## Conclusion
-In this post we see the intuition for the formulation of an optimisation problem's tool.
+In this post we see the intuition for the formulation of an optimisation problem's dual.
 The dual problem is important for many reasons.
 Very often it has interesting interpretations in the domain of the problem.
-The dual also plays an important role in many algorithms for solving convex optimisations.
+The dual also plays an important role in many algorithms for solving convex optimisation problems.

 Constructing the dual problem can be summarised by the following four steps